louisch/wacc_23/doc/compiler-spec.md

   AST.

 ### AST (Interface)
-ASTs for Statements, Expressions etc. need to be written.
-Should implement this interface.
+ASTs for Statements, Expressions etc. need to be written to implement this interface.
 - Check()
   Check method checks that the abstract syntax tree is correct.